GeneralizedExtremeValueFactory

 buildTimeVarying(*args)

-Estimate a non stationary GEV.
+Estimate a non stationary GEV from a time-dependent parametric model.

 getBootstrapSize()